pytorch/pytorch/docs/source/distributed.rst

 installed.)

 .. warning ::
-    As of PyTorch v1.8, Windows support for the distributed package covers collective communications with Gloo backend, `FileStore`, `Tcp Store`and `DistributedDataParallel`.
-    Therefore, the `init_method` argument in :func:`init_process_group` can point to a file.
+    As of PyTorch v1.8, Windows supports all collective communications backend but NCCL, If  the `init_method` argument of :func:`init_process_group` points to a file it must adhere to the following schema:
-    This works for both local and shared file systems:

     - Local file system, ``init_method="file:///d:/tmp/some_file"``
     - Shared file system, ``init_method="file://////{machine_name}/{share_folder_name}/some_file"``